osresearch/micropython/ports/efm32/README.md

 * The REPL reads and writes to the serial port
 * The radio module can send and receive 802.15.4 packets
 * Frozen modules work -- add files into the `modules` directory to bundle them into the image
-* ZigBee messages are parsed in Python [`modules/IEEE802154.py`](modules/IEEE802154.py)
 * GPIO using the `from machine import Pin` library
-* Joining the coordinator seems to work; lots of messages are acked and sent
-* External SPI flash
+* External SPI flash as a vfs blockdev, allowing file IO operations
-* Self programming
+* Self programming into the SPI flash
+* TX UART FIFO, so that the CPU isn't busywaiting on the serial port
+* RX UART FIFO, so that long running operations don't drop serial datat
+* Interrupting the REPL - you can now hit ^C and stop an infinite loop!
+* Much of the Zigbee protocol is in the [ZbPy tree](https://github.com/osresearch/zbpy), including decrypting, validating, and parsing messages through to ZCL.

 ## Not yet supported
-* Interrupting the REPL
-* Over the air updates to the modules
+* Zigbee OTA: Over the air updates to the firmware
-* TX UART FIFO so that the CPU isn't busywaiting on the serial port
-* Zigbee OTA
 * Bluetooth LE
 * Thread?
 * PWM